 If you recreate this caffeine drawer, you'll definitely thank yourself come 7:00 a.m.
 Fill a spare drawer with coffee pods, tea, and sugar so you can get your daily fix without digging around before sunrise.

 Use Risers for Your Counter

 Short on storage in a small kitchen?
-Invest in a few counter risers so you can double the available counter space without taking up all of your prep areas.
-Look for white or natural wood that will blend in with your countertops.
+Invest in a few counter risers.
+It will double the available counter space without taking up the coveted prep area.
+Look for white or natural wood to blend in with your countertops.

 Try Deep Bins in the Pantry

-A deep pantry sounds nice in theory, but if it's difficult to access the back of your shelves you probably shouldn't toss food back there.
-Instead, invest in deep baskets or bins that you can easily pull out to use, so you don't waste any pantry space.
+A deep pantry sounds nice in theory, but if it's difficult to access the back of your shelves, it's unlikely you'll ever see or use what's back there.
+Instead, invest in deep baskets or bins that can slide in and out so you don't waste any pantry space.